 In 2013, Little League International listened to its local leagues, constituents, and parents by developing the Intermediate 50/70 Baseball Division to improve the experience for children ages 11-13 as they transition from the Little League diamond to the standard diamond.
 More recently, the teenage divisions were re-structured by Little League to more thoroughly accommodate the children from the ages of 13 through 16.

-- The Intermediate 50/70 division, is Little League’s newest division.
-For players league-age 11-13, this division of Little League Baseball® offers postseason tournament opportunities, including a World Series that is currently played in Livermore Calif., The division was created to offer a transition level for players between the standard Little League field size (46-foot pitching distance and 60-foot base paths) and the standard field size (60-foot, 6-inch pitching distance and 90-foot base paths).
+- The Intermediate 50/70 division, is for players league-age 11-13, this division of Little League Baseball® offers postseason tournament opportunities, including a World Series that is currently played in Livermore Calif., The division was created to offer a transition level for players between the standard Little League field size (46-foot pitching distance and 60-foot base paths) and the standard field size (60-foot, 6-inch pitching distance and 90-foot base paths).
 Many of the Little League teenage divisions (Junior and Senior) rules are used, such as runners being permitted to lead off bases, runners may attempt to steal at any time, and allowing an on-deck batter.

 - The Junior League Baseball Division is a program for boys and girls ages 12-14, that plays on a conventional 90-foot diamond, with a pitching distance of 60 feet, 6 inches.
 Modified diamond dimensions may be used during the regular season.
 The local league has an option to choose a Tournament Team (or “All Stars”) of 12-14-year-olds from within this division (and/or from within the Senior League Division), and the team may enter the International Tournament.
-The Junior League Baseball World Series, is played annually in Kalamazoo, Mich.
+The Junior League Baseball World Series, is played annually in Taylor, Mich.

 - The Junior League Softball Division uses a 60-foot diamond with a 43 foot pitching distance.
 A local league may dual-roster 12-year-olds, assessed capable, to a Major and a Junior Division softball teams.
 The local league has an option to choose a Tournament Team (or “All Stars”) of 12-14-year-olds from within this division (and/or from within the Girls Senior League Softball Division), and the team may enter the International Tournament.
 The Junior League Softball World Series is played each summer in Kirkland, Wash.

 - The Senior League Baseball Division is for boys and girls 13-16 years old, using a conventional 90-foot diamond with a pitching distance of 60 feet, 6 inches.
 The local league has an option to choose a Tournament Team (or “All Stars”) of 13-16-year-olds from within this division (and/or from within the Junior League division), and the team may enter the International Tournament.
-The Senior League Baseball World Series is played during the month of August in Bangor, Maine.
+The Senior League Baseball World Series is played during the month of August in Easley, S.C..

 - The Senior League Softball Division is for girls 13-16 years old, and uses a 60-foot diamond with a pitching distance of 43 feet.
 The local league has an option to choose a Tournament Team (or “All Stars”) of 13-16-year-olds from within this division (and/or from within the Junior League Softball divisions), and the team may enter the International Tournament.
 The Senior League Softball World Series is contested in Lower Sussex, Del.